Keyword Cannibalisation

 2. Undertake Keyword Research

-Keyword research tools like SEMRush, Ahrefs, and Google Keyword Planner can help you perform keyword research and identify the most valuable and relevant keywords.
+Keyword research tools like SEMrush, Ahrefs, and Google Keyword Planner can help you perform keyword research and identify the most valuable and relevant keywords.
 Compare the target keywords in your content inventory with the keyword research results to identify instances of keyword cannibalisation.

 3. Analyse Keyword Rankings And Organic Traffic

 You can use the Google Search Console and SEO software to analyse each page’s keyword rankings and organic traffic.
 Look for pages utilising the same keywords and observe their fluctuating rankings and traffic patterns.
-Third-party tools like Ahrefs and SEMRush can also be used to analyse organic traffic and keyword rankings comprehensively.
+Third-party tools like Ahrefs and SEMrush can also be used to analyse organic traffic and keyword rankings comprehensively.

 4. Identify Overlapping Content